dustinpfister/blog_posts/_posts/canvas-save.md

 </html>
 ```

 So the canvas save method can be used whenever I want to do anything that involves the process of changing the position of the origin in the canvas.

+This can be useful in many situations however it is not a replacement foe making use that things are the way they should be with a model.
+For example if I have a modal where there is a collection of display objects with widths, heights, and positions I just just go with that data rather than changing things with rendering.

 ## 4 - Conclusion